 - For example, it takes about 4 hours to drive to Eastern Bavaria and takes about 5 hours by train.
 Also when you travel by train get a nice break in Münich to stop for lunch and then you are off again.
 You can do this by car but it is not easy.

 - Want to know more about SPECIAL train tickets with great deals all the time?
-Sign up for my monthly TRAIN CLASS – more info here
+Check out my ALL ABOUT TRAINS E-BOOK!

-- This can be the most daunting for us to book – I’ve seen people get STUCK HERE!
-Tours, exhibits, museums, Seqway tours, not a problem, but “where to stay!”
+This can be the most daunting for us to book – I’ve seen people get STUCK HERE!
+Booking your travel tours, exhibits, museums, Seqway tours, not a problem, but “where to stay!”
 That’s a toughy.
 The last thing you want to do is pay too much money for a flea-pit far from all the sites.

 - If you use Booking.com be sure to check and READ the reviews as well as the payment methods